croox/generator-wp-dev-env/docs/src/types/Guide/grunt_taskrunner.md

 Hooked function can be added to `./grunt/hooked/` ???link.
 Each file should export a function named equally to the files basename, containing one or more hooked functions.

+### Copy composer packages

+To simply get a composer package copied, add an entry to `./grunt/copyComposerPackages.json`.

 ### Filter

 Every built in grunt task configuration is filterable.
 As well as some options, replacements and more.
 Following lists all built in filter: